singulritarian7/Plotly/README.md

 2. Is the web page a presentation and does it feature an interactive plot that appears to have been created with Plotly?

-You can see the htlm presentation hosted in gh-àhes in github:
+You can see the htlm presentation hosted in gh-Ã hes in github:

 <https://singulritarian7.github.io/Plotly/index.html#1>

 You can also see the presentation in this RPubs link:

 <https://rpubs.com/spoke/700646>

+You can see the 3D scatter plot loading the dataset "trees" , see R.md file to see the code.